daniel-j/nim-webview/README.md

 # nim-webview

-A Nim wrapper for the [webview](https://github.com/webview/webview) library.
+A Nim wrapper for [webview](https://github.com/webview/webview) v0.10.0.

 Uses a submodule, so to clone you need to run `git clone --recurse-submodules https://github.com/daniel-j/nim-webview.git`